Healthier students, healthier communities

 About the Health Promotion Program

-The University of Melbourne Health Promotion Program is here to improve and support students' health and wellbeing.
-We do this by leading evidence-based campaigns and activities on campus, and helping students to be aware of the wellbeing support and services available at the University.
+The University of Melbourne Health Promotion Program is here to improve and support your health and wellbeing.
+We do this by leading evidence-based campaigns and activities on campus, and raising awareness of the wellbeing support and services available to students at the University.

 Why is health and wellbeing important?